 - Monitor their eating habits.
 Older kids and teenagers spend more time eating at school or at friends’ houses.
 Use this time to watch what and how they eat.
 See if there is anything you can do to encourage better habits.

 - Set an example for your child.
 If you prepare and eat healthy foods yourself, your child will eat healthier, too.
 Avoid obsessive calorie-counting.
 Don’t talk negatively about yourself.
 Your child could adopt the same attitude.
-This could lead him or her to develop body image issues or negative associations with food.
+This could lead them to develop body image issues or negative associations with food.

 Get kids involved